QR3.7.1 The Curious Case of Quantum Spin

 Everything that can happen as a physical event, does happen as a quantum event.

 This is equivalent to Feynman’s everything that can happen does happen (Cox & Forshaw, 2011), as well as Gellman’s quantum totalitarian principle that everything not forbidden is compulsory.
-Both imply that quantum events explore every possibility before a physical event is chosen.
-This law of all action is universal, so it applies not only to how light travels but also to quantum spin.
+Both imply that quantum events explore every possibility before a physical event occurs.
+The law of all action is universal, so it applies not only to how light travels but also to quantum spin.

 Next